Treat yourself … this easy, homemade Watermelon Lemonade is the ultimate summer drink, and it takes minutes to make!

 If you’ve never made fresh lemonade at home, you might be surprised to find out that it’s super easy.
 And I have a really easy trick for adding the sugar … no simple syrup or endless stirring required!

-To start, cut your watermelon into chunks, then puree it in your blender.
-Next, place a fine mesh strainer over a bowl, and slowly pour the watermelon juice through it.
+- Prepare watermelon.
+Start by cutting the melon into chunks, then puree it in your blender.
+Place a fine mesh strainer over a bowl, then slowly pour the watermelon juice through it.
 Stop occasionally to stir the liquid in the strainer and press on the pulp.
-Discard the pulp, then set the liquid aside.
+While it isn't 100% necessary to strain the juice, it makes a much smoother drink.

 And that’s all there is to it, your homemade Watermelon Lemonade is ready to drink!
 This recipe makes eight servings.
 Serve over ice, garnished with lemon slices and watermelon wedges, if you wish.